DockYard-Academy/curriculum/README.md

    - `git clone https://github.com/DockYard-Academy/beta_curriculum.git`.

 2. Install Elixir
    - Download the installer [here](https://github.com/elixir-lang/elixir-windows-setup/releases/download/v2.2/elixir-websetup.exe) and run it.
-You will get a Windows Defender notice, don't worry as this only means you didn't download it from the Windows Store!
-Select "More info" and "Run anyways"then follow the instructions in the installer with the default settings.
-The Elixir commands are the same however you run `iex.bat` instead of `iex` when starting the interactive REPL.
+You will get a Windows Defender notice (don't worry) and select "More info" and "Run anyways" then follow the instructions with the default settings.
+   - NOTE: You need to type `iex.bat` instead of `iex` when starting the interactive REPL.
    - Run `iex.bat --sname test` to trigger a firewall prompt that needs to be accepted to run Livebook.
    - Run  `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine` in an administrator terminal in order to use `mix`.